Cerda-CruzStanlie/LoadCellProject/README.md

 # Thrust Stand
 Raspberry Pi–based load cell system for thrust measurement and/or load cell calibration.
-Created in completion of FDM-EDF, An ERAU Office Undergraduate Research Ignite Project.
+Created in completion of FDM-EDF, An ERAU Office of Undergraduate Research Ignite Project.

 ## Project Overview
 - Measures thrust using a load cell and **HX711 amplifier**.